John Cecil (priest): France and Rome

 At the end of 1601 Cecil was in France, and apparently in company with Robert Bruce; for Cardinal d'Ossat, writing from Rome, 26 November, warns Villeroi against both men as spies acting on behalf of Spain.
 D'Ossat may have been misinformed on this point with regard to Cecil.
 In any case, two months later this versatile diplomatist appears in quite another company.
 When the four deputies of the English appellant priests, John Mush, Bluet, Anthony Champney, and Barneby, were starting on their journey to Rome to lay before the Pope their grievances against the archpriest Blackwell and the Jesuits, Dr. Cecil unexpectedly took the place of Barneby in the deputation; and fortified with testimonials from the French government, in spite of D'Ossat's warnings, he for the next nine months assumed a leading part in the proceedings with the Pope and cardinals: proceedings in which one of the main charges brought against the Jesuits was their improper meddling with the affairs of state.
 Parsons now in vain denounced Cecil to the Pope as a swindler, a forger, a spy, the friend of heretics, and the betrayer of his brethren; for as the Jesuit had made similar or more incredible accusations against all his other opponents, the charges were disbelieved or disregarded by the papal court.
 Cecil had several favourable audiences of the Pope, and his ability and tact gained for him great credit with the clerical party, to whose cause he had attached himself.
 It is probably to his pen that we owe the Brevis Relatio, or formal account of the proceedings in the case at Rome.
 In 1606 he was chosen, together with Dr. Champney, to present to the Pope the petition of a number of English priests for episcopal government.
 The indignant Parsons again denounced his adversary, and desired that he might be seized and put upon his trial, but Dr. Cecil remained unharmed in fortune or character.

 Later life and death

 He for some time held the appointment of chaplain and almoner to Margaret of Valois, the divorced wife of Henry IV, and settled down to a quiet life.
 There are even indications that he became friendly with the Jesuits.
-He handed over, indeed, copies of certain letters touching Garnet to the English ambassador; but Carew, forwarding them to Salisbury, 2 February 1607, wrote that "he [Cecil] is of late so great with Père Cotton that I dare not warrant this for clear water".
+He handed over, indeed, copies of certain letters touching Garnet to the English ambassador George Carew; but he, forwarding them to Salisbury, 2 February 1607, wrote that "he [Cecil] is of late so great with Père Cotton that I dare not warrant this for clear water".
 He died at Paris, on 21 December 1626.